srsuryadev/img-compression-cv-proj/index.md

- The figures shown in the above table contains the image with maximum savings of 27.57%.
+ The figures shown in the above table contains the image with maximum savings of **27.57%.**
  As you could see from the above table, the EAST is able to detect the text in the compressed image in the same way as the original image.
+You can find the list input original and output compressed images we used for testing <a href="https://github.com/srsuryadev/img-compression-cv-proj/tree/master/depth-based-compression/output">here</a>.